CrystallizeAPI/crystallize-content-transformer/README.md

 # crystallize-content-chunk

-Validate and parsing for CCC
+Validation and parsing for CCC